Chefchaouen. The beautiful “blue city” in the Rif Mountains of northwest Morocco.

 - Share a Grand Taxi.
 Grand Taxis (cheaper than a private taxi) leave when they reach maximum capacity, which is about 4-6 people.
 They usually fill quickly; so you shouldn’t wait long.

 - Take a full-day all-inclusive guided tour with transportation.

 If going it alone, Journal of Nomads has an excellent guide for getting to the Akchour Waterfalls with detailed instructions of what to look for and expect on your journey.

-Once you are back in Chefchaouen from your waterfall excursion or exhausted from your day of bartering and shopping, head over to Cafe Clock for a delicious dinner and refreshments.
+Once you are back in Chefchaouen from your waterfall excursion, or if you are exhausted from your day of bartering and shopping, head over to Cafe Clock for a delicious dinner and refreshments.

-The popular Moroccan restaurant has locations in Fes and Marrakech, offering a variety of high-quality, local dishes.
+The famous Moroccan restaurant has locations in Fes and Marrakech, offering a variety of high-quality, local dishes.
 They also have an active cultural program that includes cooking classes, concerts, movie nights and more.

 Whether you are leaving on the evening of the second day or the morning of the third, two days in Chefchaouen will have shown you the highlights of the gorgeous blue city in the mountains and left you with beautiful memories (and photos) of Morocco’s Blue Pearl.